WICG/turtledove/FLEDGE.md

 The arguments to this function are:

 *   auctionConfig: The auction configuration object passed to `navigator.runAdAuction()`
-*   browserSignals: An object constructed by the browser, containing information it knows about what happened in the auction. `topLevelSeller` is only present for component auctions, while `componentSeller` is only present for top-level auctions when the winner came from a component auction:
+*   browserSignals: An object constructed by the browser, containing information it knows about what happened in the auction. `topLevelSeller` and `topLevelSellerSignals` are only present for component auctions, while `componentSeller` is only present for top-level auctions when the winner came from a component auction. `topLevelSellerSignals` is the output of the top-level seller's ReportResult() method:

     ```
     { 'topWindowHostname': 'www.example-publisher.com',